Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

-Having established the relation between the asymptotic constraint-cost and value on the one hand and the $\alpha$-approximation on the other hand, we can now provide the number of samples required to achieve an accurate asymptotic constraint-cost and value with error of at most $\epsilon$. \begin{lemma} \textbf{Known State Lemma} Given state $s$ has been visited
+Having established the relation between the expected asymptotic constraint-cost and value on the one hand and the $\alpha$-approximation on the other hand, the following lemma provides the number of samples for an accurate estimate of the expected asymptotic constraint-cost and value with error of at most $\epsilon$. \begin{lemma} \textbf{Known State Lemma} Given state $s$ has been visited